goauthentik/authentik/website/docs/troubleshooting/whitelist_email.md

 To whitelist specific email addresses for signing in through SSO or directly with default policy customization, follow these steps:

-1. In the admin dashboard, navigate to Customization > Policies and modify the default policy named `default-source-enrollment-if-sso`
+1. In the Admin interface, navigate to **Customization > Policies** and modify the default policy named `default-source-enrollment-if-sso`.

 2. Add the following code snippet in the policy-specific settings under Expression and then click Update.